openworld-community/peredelano_entry_bot/.githooks/README.md

 ### Installation

-Set path to the git hooks script directory at local repository on your workstation
+Set path to the git hooks script directory at local repository on your workstation.

 ```bash
 #!/bin/bash